We’ve all gotten something we thought we wanted, only to discover…it wasn’t.

 What if there’s a way to break that cycle?

 But it doesn’t happen naturally.
 Getting what we really want means figuring out what is most important to us.

-You want a Porsche?
+You want a Tesla?
 Great.
-I hope you get a Porsche.
+I hope you get a Tesla.

 You want to get married?
 Okay, but why do you really want to get married?

-No one can tell you what’s most important to you.
-You can’t find the answers in a book or a class.
-They aren’t easy to market.
+Values, unlike wants, aren’t easy to market.
 They don’t come with free shipping.
-But when we teach ourselves to look past our short-term wants, desires, and appetites, we see the bigger picture.
-And we see what matters most.
+But when we teach ourselves to look past our short-term desires and appetites, we see the bigger picture.
+And we discover what we really value.

-Do the decisions you’re making now line up with your future hopes and dreams?
-Or do you have regrets from pursuing things you didn’t actually want?
+So, do the decisions you’re making now line up with your future hopes and dreams?

 Put your values in the driver’s seat and throw everything else in the back.

 When you do, you’ll get something much better than just the next thing.
 You’ll get what you really want.